 This tile was pushed down only about halfway into the bed of thinset.
 Notice the 1/2” square notched bed on the left side has the most coverage with the 3/8” square notch in a close second.
 The u-notch in the center has even coverage, but you need a much larger notch to get the same amount of coverage.

-When you calculate the amount of cupping in the tile to determine the properly sized trowel, you still need to visually inspect the coverage to ensure you use the proper size of trowel!
+When you calculate the amount of cupping in the tile to determine the properly sized trowel, you still need to visually inspect the coverage to ensure you use the proper size of the trowel!

 Above and beyond using the proper method to get proper coverage for a successful installation, your personal preference will help determine which specific tile trowel you use for different types of installation.